SarahDal/LiveBoats/README.md

 # LiveBoats
-Simple python program to get the api of boats outside my window from aishub
+Simple python program to get the api of boats outside my window from https://www.aishub.net/